jzkhong/MLDS-UDA-FinalProject-LDA/README.md

 This repository hosts the Jupyter notebook which performs a comprehensive analysis of the UK's Doctoral Thesis Metadata from EThOS.
 The analysis focuses on various aspects of the doctoral theses, including exploratory data analysis of the publication years, institutional distribution & keywords in titles, preprocessing of thesis title, TF-IDF analysis and topic modeling using LDA.

 ## Dataset
 The dataset, `EThOS_data.csv`, comprises bibliographic metadata for all UK doctoral theses listed in EThOS.
-Sourced from the British Library, it provides insights into thesis titles, authors, universities, subjects, and years of publication.
+Sourced from the British Library Research Repository, it provides insights into thesis titles, authors, universities, subjects, and years of publication.

 ### Data Description
 - **Title**: Title of the thesis.